 Trauma-informed Teaching Strategies

 Teaching strategies that take into account the role of trauma have the potential to foster connection, increase emotional balance, and improve resilience.
-For students who are experiencing extreme psychological distress, be sure to refer them to the virtual support resources offered by Counseling and Psychological Services (CPS).
+For students who are experiencing extreme psychological distress, be sure to refer them to the support resources offered by Counseling and Psychological Services (CPS).
 CPS is also available to faculty for consultation.

 In the News: Trauma-informed Teaching Strategies